 Fuzzy fall visitors: Caterpillars that attract attention and could cause needless concern

-Hickory tussock moth larvae and woolly worms are two common caterpillars found in the fall, but don’t cause much damage this late in the season.
+A few hairy caterpillars appear in the fall but don’t cause much damage at this time in the season.

 Woolly worm or woolly bear

-The woolly worm or woolly bear (Pyrrharctia isabella) is the caterpillar that people look to for a prediction about the coming winter.
-The story goes that the more narrow the rust brown stripe in the center of the body is, the harsher the winter will be.
+The woolly worm or woolly bear (Pyrrharctia isabella) is the caterpillar that people look to for a prediction about the coming winter (Photo 3).
+The story goes that the narrower the rust brown stripe in the center of the body is, the harsher the winter will be.
 Sadly, the truth is much less captivating.
-Larvae are born black and with each growth stage or instar, the central brown stripe gets wider.
-There appears to be great genetic diversity in regards to the amount or lack of brown, also.
-Some stay all brown or all black their entire lives.
+The amount or lack of brown is a regular feature of genetic diversity.
+Larvae are born black, and the central brown stripe can widen to a variable degree as the woolly bear develops into later stages of its life.

-This fuzzy caterpillar could also cause dermatitis if it comes in contact with tender skin, but be amazed at the woolly worm’s ability to withstand bitter winter temperatures.
-It often spends the winter under leaves or other plant debris and freezes solid.
+This well-known fuzzy caterpillar has two generations annually, but it is the fall one that is most noticeable, as they eagerly search for a protected location to spend winter.
+About 2 inches in length, it often spends the winter under leaves or other plant debris and freezes solid.
 In the spring, this insect thaws and life resumes.
 Little woolly worms have a diverse diet in the late summer and fall, consisting of grasses and a few flowers like asters, clover and sunflowers.
 They might also take a nibble of maple or birch leaves, but there is such little damage it is inconsequential.

-The good thing about fall caterpillars is that they are feeding on plants that are at the end of their growing season and all are shutting down for the winter.
-There is not a great deal of damage that can be done at this point and the larvae do not feed on buds for next year.
-Smart gardeners just consider them two fall color commentators to add insect interest at the end of the growing season.
+Seeing fall caterpillars and any associated plant damage rarely warrants control.
+Any late season feeding is on plants that are already preparing to shut down for winter.
+There is not a great deal of damage that can be done at this point, and the larvae do not feed on buds for next year.
+It is hard to predict how many hairy caterpillars will arrive, as their adult life stages all appear as dull gray to brown moths.
+Smart gardeners just consider these caterpillars fall color commentators to add insect interest at the end of the growing season.